-This article was contributed by our friends at Reuters
+This article was written by Howard Schneider from Reuters

 WASHINGTON, Oct 1 (Reuters) – The U.S. economic recovery continued to advance at a slow pace over the past week, with signs that businesses were still rehiring workers but also that a gusher of government assistance earlier in the year may have run its course.

 Shifts worked at a variety of industries increased, and the pace of weekly shift growth through September moved back to 1% after falling over the summer, according to data from time management firm UKG.
 Shifts across industries were approaching 95 percent of the levels at the start of the year, before efforts to control the spread of the coronavirus prompted widespread business closures in the spring.

 Estimates of retail traffic based on cellphone data moved above their March 1 level, before a state of emergency was declared, according to information from Safegraph.